 The unprecedented historical depth of this database makes it possible to follow the evolution of the average effective tax rates since the 1990s in 21 African countries.
 This history shows the impact of the successive tax reforms decided by African States (rates, bases, calculation rules) to try to adapt to a context of instability of world prices.

-This distance training will take place from February 20 to April 10, 2023.
-It will require approximately 35 hours of work on your part.
+This distance training will take place from January 6 to Mars 10, 2025.
+It will require approximately 50 hours of work on your part.
 In addition, you will benefit from a personalized follow-up from the various trainers.
-Apply before January 16, 2023.
-The price is 450 euros.
+Apply before December 9, 2024.
+The price is 700 euros.
 A MEAE scholarship may be granted upon selection of applications.
 Only 40 places are available.

 Would you like to learn about fiscal design in the African extractive sector and reflect on the main risks and problems posed by the taxation of this sector (aggressive tax optimisation, indirect transfers, VAT credits, etc.)?
 In partnership with the French Ministry of Europe and Foreign Affairs (MEAE), the IHEDD is opening a new session of its online training on fiscal design in the extractive sector in Africa.